-During the Woodstock summer of 1969, my sister and I flew from California to reside on Bleeker Street in Greenwich Village with my mother’s dear friend, Roy Andries deGroot and his charming wife, Kathryn Hynes.
-(Baron deGroot was the author of a number of now-classic gastronomic books, including “The Auberge of the Flowering Hearth” and “Feast For All Seasons“.)
-My sister and I typed manuscripts for Roy’s cookbooks and magazine articles on fine food and wine, walked Roy’s seeing-eye dog, Ñusta, and escorted Roy around Manhattan.
-About a decade later, I spent the year in NYC (in my very own 88th Street studio apartment) working as Roy’s Research Assistant (Roy was then Food & Wine Editor of Esquire Magazine).
-I assisted him with recipe testing for his fabulous cookbooks and conducted research for his magazine articles on fine dining (and hung out with his amazing seeing-eye dog, Ateña).
-We met some of the world’s greatest chefs, restaurateurs and sommeliers…and sampled some of what seemed the finest meals the world had to offer.
-For a country girl, these experiences left an indelible mark in my food bank.
+New York, New York!: During the Woodstock summer of 1969, my sister and I flew from California to live for a few months in Greenwich Village with my mother’s dear friend, Roy Andries deGroot, and his charming wife, Kathryn Hynes.
+Baron deGroot was the author of a number of now-classic gastronomic books, including “The Auberge of the Flowering Hearth” and “Feast For All Seasons”.
+My sister and I lived in Roy’s Bleeker Street apartment and typed manuscripts for his cookbooks and magazine articles on fine food and dining.
+We also got to walk his amazing seeing-eye dog, Ñusta, and escort Roy around Manhattan for his various restaurant reviews.

-- Marco Polo Cake (bakethiscake.com)
+- Betty’s Banana Layer Cake (bakethiscake.com)

 - Vintage Labor Saving Cake Recipe with Broiled Icing (bakethiscake.com)

 I love your story about the strong women in your life and baking!

 We have an old cookbook, really a running history of our North Carolina family, written by my Grandmother Fanny Ross.